 Occasionally the administrators will designate days on which students may be out of uniform.
 Appropriate dress will be expected.
 Ragged cut-offs are not allowed and t-shirts must cover the torso and cannot be sleeveless.
 Any wording on out of uniform clothing must not endorse any political candidate and must meet the standards of our civil discourse policy.
 Images on clothing must be appropriate for school.
 Boys are allowed to wear earrings on non-uniform days.
 Modest facial hair for boys is also permitted on non-uniform days.
+No hats or other head coverings are allowed unless they meet a specific out of uniform theme.
 Students who are inappropriately dressed for school will be asked to change and may be assigned detention, be sent home, or be suspended.
 Students are expected to wear the uniform while on school trips and field trips unless otherwise determined by the administration.
 CDH student ID cards and lanyards must still be worn on out of uniform days.
+Hats are not allowed except on designated theme days.